vperekadan/code_snippet_dump/README.md

-# code_snippet_dump
+# My code dump

-Dumping re-usable code snippets that always come in handy for me.
+I'm dumping snippets of code that I use every now and then.